CBIIT/nci-webtools-dceg-linkage/dbsnp upgrade/README.md

-# dbsnp
+# dbsnp-mongodb
-For constructing dbSNP build (151).
-Can be modified for future dbSNP updates.
+Script to filter dbsnp records provided by NCBI and create files that can be imported to a MongoDB collection.

 Built off Lon Phan's `rsjson_test.py` (lonphan@ncbi.nlm.nih.gov)

-Includes script `rsjson_dbsnp.py` to parse gzipped JSON files and create SQLite database indexed by (RS)ID.

-- Outputs SQLITE database: `dbsnp.rs.151.db`

-Includes script `chrjson_dbsnp.py` to parse gzipped JSON files and create SQLITE database indexed by CHROMOSOME.
+Includes script `rsjson_mongo_filter.py` to parse dbsnp .json.gz files and creates .json files that can be imported into MongoDB collection(s).

-- Outputs SQLITE database: `dbsnp.chr.151.db`
+- Outputs .json file(s): `chr_#_filtered.json`

-Each row contains the attributes: id, chromosome, position, and function.
-Data will be duplicated for each of the rsid's associated merged-rsids.
+Each row of output file contains a variant JSON object with keys: RS id, chromosome, position, type (snv, delins, etc), and function (annotation).
+Record will be duplicated for each of the variant's merged RS ids - meaning, another record will be created with all the same fields except the RS id key (which will be the merged variant's RS id).

 ## Running script

+Clone this repo into your data directory on the Biowulf cluster /data/your_username.

-Create folder named `json_refsnp` in script's directory and place all compressed json `json.gz` files in folder.
-There should be one file for each chromosome (1-22, X & Y - 24 in total).
+Create folder named `json_refsnp` in the repo's directory and place all compressed json `json.gz` files in folder.

-Current refsnp data files are pulled from here: ftp://ftp.ncbi.nlm.nih.gov/snp/.redesign/latest_release/JSON

-Run `python rsjson_dbSNP.py` to execute the script to build SQLite database indexed by RS number.

-Run `python chrjson_dbSNP.py` to execute the script to build SQLite database indexed by chromosome.

-** To ensure success, make sure scripts are ran in stable environment.
-Could take up to 5 days to complete. **

-** To prevent corrupted `.json.gz` files (failed CRC-checksum), it is recommented to `curl` or `wget` directly from ftp server when downloading data files **
+Run `./rsjson_run.sh` to queue 24 jobs to process the 24 compressed chromosome .json.gz files.